icecake-framework/icecake/README.md

 - instantiating ick-components, embedded or not
 - rendering any html containing ick-component on the front side, with event handling
 - provide examples to use UI Snippets
-- provide core UI Snippets:
+- provide some core UI Snippets such as:
     - button
     - card
     - image